wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 features, and even newer protocols like Network Time Security (NTS)
 {{?RFC8915}} lack mechanisms to ensure that the servers behave correctly.
 Furthermore, clients may lack even a basic idea of the time, creating bootstrapping problems.
-Roughtime uses a list of keys and servers to resolve this issue.
+Roughtime is intended to permit devices to obtain a rough idea of the current time from fairly static configuration consisting of a key and a server.

 # Conventions and Definitions